calcwatch/nes64/README.md

 The 32x30 character text screen will likely get cropped when displayed on a real TV.
 In the future, the window size may change to avoid this problem.
 FCEUX has an option to display the entire screen.

-In Nintendulator, you'll see some flickering, especially during scrolling.
-This likely occurs on hardware as well.
-This is a side-effect of how the Extended RAM (ExRAM) used for the screen is being shared between the CPU and the PPU.
-Whenever the PPU is blocked from reading from the RAM, it prints the `@` character repeatedly.
-This can probably be fixed in the future with smarter read and write scheduling.
+You'll occasionally see some flickering, especially during scrolling.
+This is a consequence of how the CPU and PPU share the Extended RAM (ExRAM) used for the screen.
+They can't both read it at the same time, so if a CPU read occurs while the screen is being rendered, the PPU will temporarily outputs blank lines.
+This can be greatly mitigated in the future by using the PPU's scroll registers to scroll the screen, instead of moving all the characters up one row as it does now.

-FCEUX 2.6.2 has [an issue](https://github.com/TASEmulators/fceux/issues/464) with keyboard support for shifted numbers and symbols.
+If you're going to run NES 64 on FCEUX, please make sure you're on the latest FCEUX version.
+FCEUX 2.6.2 has an issue with keyboard support for shifted numbers and symbols.
 For example, nothing happens most of the time when pressing "shift+1" to type "!".
-To work around this, you can use the CTRL key (the "command" key on Macs) as a replacement for shift.
-This means that the usual Commodore CTRL key combinations are unavailable.
-(But many of those are for changing the text color, and that's not supported anyway.)
+This was fixed in 2.6.3, though some macOS keyboard issues remain.
+(See the [issue ticket](https://github.com/TASEmulators/fceux/issues/464) for details.)

 Lines of BASIC code can't span more than one screen line like on the Commodore 64.
 This may be fixed in the future.